It’s been two years.

 I was holding onto my baby blanket, praying to the universe that you would pass out drunk, instead of sneaking into your child’s bedroom to gain pleasure.

 You made me believe that all fathers were evil.

 You made me believe that all men were the same and could never be trusted.

-Then I met my husband.
+Then I remembered my brother-in-law